-Contrary to popular belief, shopping in Singapore isn’t just limited to international designer labels and high street brands in upscale malls.
-For retail therapy with a distinctly local spin, get clued in on these top homegrown fashion designers who are putting our little red dot on the global map.
+Contrary to popular belief, shopping in our little red dot isn’t just limited to international designer labels and high street brands in upscale malls.
+For retail therapy with a distinctly local spin, get clued in on top homegrown fashion designers who are putting Singapore on the global map.

 Top local fashion brands in Singapore

 It’s hard not to notice Aijek: refreshingly and unapologetically feminine, this Singapore fashion brand is a breath of fresh air amongst the plethora of avant-garde labels in Singapore’s fashion scene.
 Designer Danelle Woo seems to know exactly what women want: easy, effortless, and elegant pieces that translate from work to the weekend.